open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 multiple pieces of paper) to see its small features.

 This map combines with the [list of items] in [box 5] to form a [grid lookup] puzzle.
-The items in the list are "Be Loving", "Reap Compasion", "Laugh Madly", and "Murder Kindly".
+The items in the list are "Be Loving", "Reap Compassion", "Laugh Madly", and "Murder Kindly".
 Focusing on the first letter of each phrase, we get B-L, R-C, L-M, and M-K. If we look up these pairs on the map (looking a columns first), we see that they point to the astrological